Jeisson005/passbolt-shared-hosting-setup/README.md

    Note: During the health check, you might encounter the following warnings:
    - `[FAIL] Passbolt is not configured to force SSL use.`
-   - `[FAIL] App.fullBaseUrl is not set to HTTPS.` These warnings occur because the application is running locally without SSL.
+   - `[FAIL] App.fullBaseUrl is not set to HTTPS.`
+   - `[WARN] System clock and NTP service information cannot be found.` These warnings occur because the application is running locally without SSL and because the Docker container does not have NTP configured for time synchronization.

 5. Exit the `www-data` user session to switch back to the root user:
    ```bash